Plan1x/Plan1xpower/README.md

 How to download the library:
 1) Open "plan1xpower.h.zip" file.
-2) Press View raw (clicking this button will launch the instalation of the zip file).
+2) Press "View raw" (clicking this button will launch the instalation of the zip file).
 3) Unzip the file.
 4) Open folder "libraries"
 5) Add the unziped file to the "libraries" folder.